Philippi, West Virginia: Later history

 In 1901, Broaddus College (founded in 1871 in Winchester, Virginia and later located in Clarksburg, West Virginia) relocated to "Battle Hill", overlooking Philippi.
 In 1932, Broaddus merged with Alderson Academy (itself founded in 1901 in Alderson, West Virginia), whereupon these two Baptist institutions became Alderson–Broaddus College.
 (The institution changed its name to the current "Alderson Broaddus University" in 2013.)

 In 1905 a new Barbour County Courthouse was completed.
 It was designed by J. Charles Fulton in a monumental Romanesque Revival style.
 The building contractor was J.P.
 Conn.

 Rail activity at Philippi peaked in the 1920s when as many as six passenger trains, along with mail and freight, transited the town daily.
 The automobile brought about a decline in the local railroad service, however, and the final passenger train made its last stop in Philippi in 1956.

 Throughout its history, Philippi has suffered from floods because of its proximity to the river and the relatively low elevation of most of the town.
 The most damaging of these came in November 1985.
 The town has since adopted a flood plain management plan.

+On July 31, 2023, the West Virginia Higher Education Policy Commission revoked Alderson Broaddus University's ability to confer degrees after the end of the year, and ordered to it cease admitting students, due to its "rapidly deteriorating financial condition".
+On the same day, the university's board of trustees voted to close the university.

 Geography

 Philippi is along the Tygart Valley River at 39°9′6″N 80°2′36″W (39.151569, -80.043472).
 It is within Philippi District — one of eight magisterial districts of Barbour County.
 The town is sub-divided into Wards 1 through 4.

 According to the United States Census Bureau, the city has a total area of 2.95 sqmi, of which 2.86 sqmi is land and 0.09 sqmi is water.

 The original settlement that became the town of Philippi was on a section of bottomland at a bend in the river at the mouth of Anglin's Run.
 This area was later designated "Dayton Park".
 Opposite this bottomland, at the western landing of "Booth's Ferry", is a sharp ridge which breaks abruptly down to the river and is still known as "Nobusiness Hill".
-Most of the town is in the bottomland, but a portion, including the university campus, is on another ridge — "Battle Hill", also called "Talbott's Hill" — overlooking the valley from the northwest.
+Most of the town is in the bottomland, but a portion, including the former college campus, is on another ridge — "Battle Hill", also called "Talbott's Hill" — overlooking the valley from the northwest.
 To the south, a third landmark hill — "Grabanickel Hill" — completes the ring of high ground encircling the town.

 A railroad line runs through Philippi, now used only by freight trains, passenger rail service having been discontinued in 1956.
 The historic 1911 passenger station has served as the Barbour County Historical Museum since the station's restoration in 1979.
 The town is served by the small, private Philippi-Barbour County Regional Airport.